axg74/tiled/README.md

         - tile-size (width & heihgt in pixel)
         - tilesheet filename
         - calculates a position table for each tile of the tilesheet

+Feel free to modify it for your needs.